Exploring Large Language Models for Detecting Mental Disorders: Results

 Finally, the way in which the target class of pathology is defined can be of great importance.
-Although a widely used and validated psychological questionnaire was used for the DSM dataset, it is not possible to directly compare its results with a clinically confirmed diagnosis.
+Although a widely used and validated psychological questionnaire was used for the DSM dataset, its results cannot be compared with a clinically confirmed diagnosis.
 The same findings can be outlined in work that criticizes the way in which social media users are labeled for mental illness by indirectly affiliating or self-identifying mental ill-health \citep{ernala2019methodological}.
 In favor of the significance of this factor is also the fact that TF-IDF-based features performed significantly better on DE data than on DSM, although, unlike psycholinguistic markers, they do not have an initial specialization for detecting signs of mental ill-health.

-To take into account all of the aforementioned considerations, we applied LLMs to this task and showed, that the bigger model is able to partially overcome these issues.
-While RuBERT and the model trained on linguistic features both show comparatively low results, the evaluated in 5-shot format model performs significantly better.
+To take into account these considerations, we applied LLMs to this task and showed that the bigger model is able to partially overcome these issues.
+While RuBERT and the model trained on linguistic features both show comparatively low results, a 5-shot LLM performs significantly better.
 The same outcomes are observed in the experiments with anxiety datasets.

+For a better understanding of per-class performance of models, we also provided results for the best models on the DSM dataset for various splits within a class based on the initial BDI scores.
+The results are provided in \Cref{app:dsm_splits}.